 When people think of fish markets, their minds understandably wander to busy port cities such as Tokyo, Sydney, or Singapore.
-Few people would ever imagine that landlocked Madrid is home to the second biggest fish market in the world, second only to the enormous Tsukiji Fish Market in Tokyo, Japan.
-And while in Tokyo tourists make their way in and out of the giant market (with a certain number of tourists per year often permitted to see the early morning tuna auctions), in Madrid entry to the enormous Mercamadrid is limited to employees and buyers only.
+Few people would ever imagine that landlocked Madrid is home to one of the largest fish markets in the world, second only to Tokyo's enormous Tsukiji Outer Market.

-An Early Morning Wakeup Call
+An Early Morning Wake-Up Call

-My alarm was set for 3:30 a.m. and as I stumbled out of bed to catch a taxi I began to second guess my decision to join this strange excursion.
-I arrived to the Ministry of Agriculture to meet the rest of the group, lead by the General Director of Food Industries in Spain, Fernando Burgaz, and the owner of one of the city’s best fruit shops, Luis Pacheco of Gold Gourmet.
-Among the journalists were correspondents for magazines like Elle and the Spanish version of Zagat guides, the GuÃa MetropolÃ.
+I arrived at the Ministry of Agriculture to meet the rest of the group, led by the General Director of Food Industries in Spain, Fernando Burgaz, and the owner of one of the city's best fruit shops, Luis Pacheco of Gold Gourmet.
+Among the journalists were correspondents for magazines like Elle and the Spanish version of Zagat guides, the Guía Metrópoli.

 The Fish

 Bluefin tuna has been fished in Spanish waters for many years, and unfortunately it should probably be stopped at this point.
 As fishermen often catch the tuna before it has had the chance to reproduce, the species is disappearing quickly.
-Last year regulators stopped the fishing season early in both Spain and France (although that certainly didn’t stop everyone) and conservationists are seriously worried.

 Breaking Down a Bluefin Tuna at Mercamadrid

-Watch as this strong fishmonger chops up the tuna– doesn’t look easy!
+Watch as this strong fishmonger chops up the tuna—doesn't look easy!

 The Meat